President and CEO

 - Expanded the Access to Baby and Child Dentistry program in 2021 to serve children with developmental disabilities through age 12.

 - Served more than 1,300 patients in 2021 on our SmileMobile—our three-chair mobile dental clinic that increases access to care for underserved communities.

 - Led creation of the Diversity, Equity, and Inclusion Board Committee to ensure equity is included in Foundation’s work.
 The National Association of Corporate Directors recognized the Board’s commitment to diversity, equity, and inclusion by naming the Board a finalist for the 2021 DE&I awards.

 Dedication to serving others.

-Before joining the Foundation in February 2020, Vanetta was CEO of the Multnomah County (Oregon) Health Department’s Community Health Centers Program, a large Federally Qualified Health Center that served more than 66,000 people at 18 locations annually.
-She also held leadership roles in health care delivery and administration at Kaiser Permanente, Catholic Health Corporation, Legacy Health System and Providence Health System.
-She previously served as board chair for OCHIN, Northwest Health Foundation Board, and Oregon Primary Care Association and as a board member of Pacific Source Health Foundation.
+Prior to joining Arcora Foundation, Vanetta was CEO of the Multnomah County (Oregon) Health Department’s Community Health Centers Program, a large Federally Qualified Health Center that served more than 66,000 people at 18 locations annually.
+Throughout her career, she has held various leadership roles in health care delivery and administration and continues to serve on boards focused on improving health outcomes for all.